Department website: http://comm.wvu.edu/

 - Calculation of the GPA in the Major: A minimum GPA of 2.0 is required in all courses applied to major requirements.
 If a course is repeated, all attempts will be included in the calculation of the GPA unless the course is eligible for a D/F repeat.

-- Writing and Communication Requirement: The Communication Studies Bachelor of Arts is a SpeakWrite Certified ProgramTM.
+- Writing Requirement: The Communication Studies Bachelor of Arts is a SpeakWrite Certified ProgramTM.
 SpeakWrite Certified programs incorporate and develop students’ written, verbal, visual, and mediated communication skills across the curriculum.

 - Capstone Requirement: The university requires the successful completion of a Capstone course: COMM 403.